Belle's ball gown: Background and original animation

 Beauty and the Beast is believed to be set in 18th-century France.
-Walt Disney himself had attempted to adapt the fairy tale during the 1940s but the idea was shelved, with an illustration of Belle wearing a yellow dress by Kay Nielsen being one of the few surviving artworks from the original project.
+Walt Disney himself had attempted to adapt the fairy tale during the 1940s but the idea was shelved, with an illustration of Belle wearing a gold dress by Kay Nielsen being one of the few surviving artworks from the original project.
 In animator Andreas Deja's concept art from the film's early development dated 1989, Belle's dresses appear to draw inspiration from anywhere between the 1650s and 1780s.
 After the success of The Little Mermaid (1989) and popularity of its heroine Ariel, Disney was reminded of the potential their princess characters possess "as a narrative industry".
 Among several changes made to the film's style, Belle became the studio's "next great hope in establishing a second generation of indelible — and marketable — princesses", with her costumes adopting a cleaner, more anachronistic aesthetic.
 Dickens believes the animators forwent the intricacies of 18th-century fashion in favor of streamlining Belle's ball gown to save both time and effort.

 Beginning with Belle's blue dress during the film's opening scenes, color is used to demonstrate the character's emotional journey throughout her story and differentiate her from other characters.
-Art director Brian McEntee wanted the dress to be gold so light could capture as many of her movements as possible, despite the color being difficult to animate at the time.
+Art director Brian McEntee wanted the dress to be yellow and gold so light could capture as many of her movements as possible, despite the color being difficult to animate at the time.
 McEntee explained that by the time Belle wears her gold dress, the character has matured and warmed up, dressing her entirely in gold "to show her love and her warmth".
 Disney's marketing department originally wanted the dress to be pink or lavender to appeal to female audiences.
 However, McEntee and story artist Chris Sanders convinced the studio to allow the dress to be gold to distinguish Belle from previous Disney princesses, specifically Sleeping Beauty’s (1959) Aurora, who wears pink.

 Although the dress is not credited to a specific animator or designer, producer Don Hahn and McEntee recalled designing it with several male filmmakers while eating pizza and drinking alcohol.
 Hahn and McEntee find it ironic that, for several years to come, young girls would be wearing a costume that was essentially designed by drunken men.
 Although several different animators constructed Belle's movements throughout production, only supervising animator James Baxter animated the character and her ball gown during the ballroom scene.